kriseax/MSAMajor2025/challenges/wage_calculator.md

 - Ask the user to input from the keyboard for two inputs, one is the hours worked daily and the other is the hourly wage.
 Multiplying hours worked daily and hourly wage will give you the wages earned in a day.
 - The two input numbers are not necessarily integers.
 For example, the user can enter values like 35.5 for hours worked or 17.85 for hourly wage.
+- the user cannot work more than 24 hours in a day
 - Calculate the yearly wage given the two inputs
   - Note that the working hours is daily.
 Assume the user works 350 days per year and the same amount of hours every day.
   - It would help to first write down the mathematical formula needed to calculate the yearly wage